KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 - Data connection: NO

-PasswordTextWidget
+ImageWidget
 ------------

 Overview
 ~~~~~~~~

-This widget is used for Passwords
+This widget is used for displaying images and photos.

 Configuration
 ~~~~~~~~~~~~~

+- icon: Icon of widget
+- fileName: if image is not an icon, name of the image file needs to be uploaded under ..\AnalogicDeployments\template\Skins\\\ *usedSkin*\\images\.
-- id: Unique identifier of the widget, used for binding value and events
+- title: title of the image widget
-- skin: Selected skin style for the widget (affects styling via class name)
+- skin: Selected skin of widget
-- value: Initial value of the password field (optional, not explicitly used here but can be set programmatically)

 TM1 integration
 ~~~~~~~~~~~~~~~